 The price of your t-shirts depends on what it costs you to make each t-shirt.
 When calculating the price, make sure to include the actual price of the shirt, screenprinting costs, shipping costs, costs of hangtags and labels and other costs such as marketing, storage/warehousing and labor.
 Also consider if you plan on selling retail or wholesale or both.
 If you are not selling your shirts to other stores or boutiques, then you might be able to price them lower since you are cutting out the middleman.
 Set a price that allows you to cover all the costs and make a profit as well.
 And don’t be afraid to price your shirts higher if your costs justify it.

-Many shirt entrepreneurs start out by storing their shirts in their garage, basement or home office in bins or on shelves.
+Many people who are starting a tshirt business start out by storing their shirts in their garage, basement or home office in bins or on shelves.
 Think about how much time and space you have and what you want to focus your efforts on.
 Do you enjoy packing and shipping and do you have the time to do it?
 If so, starting in your home is a good idea.
 But if you hate the idea of going to the post office every day or if you don’t have space in your house to store your shirts, then consider hiring a fulfillment house, which will do all the storage, packing and shipping for you for a fee.

-If you want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website and print some postcards so you can promote your t-shirt business.
+If you are starting a tshirt business and want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website and print some postcards so you can promote your t-shirt business.
 Allow people to purchase items directly from your website and make sure you have good photography that reflects the quality of your t-shirts.
 You might also want to consider selling your shirts at local events such as flea markets or street fairs or fundraising events.

-You can also sell your shirts to other stores that target your niche market.
+You can also sell your shirts to other stores that target your niche market when you are starting a tshirt business.
 These can include local boutiques, gift stores, t-shirt shops and even larger retail chain stores.
 You can call the store directly and ask to speak to the buyer.
 Many stores like supporting businesses in their area, so it’s best to start out with stores in your town or city first.